me-pic/picard_feps_2023/README.md

 - --path_siips_similarity_networks (optional): specifies the path to pickle file containing the spatial similarity metrics between the FEPS and the SIIPS-1.
 If not specified, the spatial similarity barplots across networks are not plotted
 - --path_pvp_similarity_networks (optional): specifies the path to pickle file containing the spatial similarity metrics between the FEPS and the PVP
 - --path_maths_similarity_networks (optional): specifies the path to pickle file containing the spatial similarity metrics between the FEPS and the MAThS
+- --path_similarity_matrix (optional): specifies the path to numpy npy file containing the spatial similarity values between the FEPS and other pain-related signatures.
+If not specified, the similarity matrix is not plotted